Qualifying For Home Loan After Chapter 13 Bankruptcy

 - There are times when someone has a mortgage part of bankruptcy but the foreclosure does not transfer names until years after the Chapter 7 Bankruptcy discharged date

-Home buyers with a prior Chapter 13 Bankruptcy discharge and need help qualifying for home loan after Chapter 13 Bankruptcy, whether you are looking for a FHA Loan or Conventional Loan, please contact us at Gustan Cho Associates at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays to take your phone calls or emails and answer all of your questions.
+Homebuyers with a prior Chapter 13 Bankruptcy discharge and need help qualifying for home loan after Chapter 13 Bankruptcy, whether you are looking for an FHA loan or Conventional Loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at GCA Mortgage Group available 7 days a week, evenings, weekends, and holidays to take your phone calls or emails and answer all of your questions.